SaraB333/capybara-website/README.md

 - __General Information Page__

   - This page will detail the scientific facts we know about Capybaras.
-It will feature seperate sections including anatomy, habitat, diet and general information.
-The user will find this useful as a source of information about Capybaras.
+It will feature seperate sections including general information, anatomy, habitat and diet information.
+  - The user will find this useful as a source of information about Capybaras.

 ![Sign Up](https://github.com/lucyrush/readme-template/blob/master/media/love_running_signup.png)